Architecture

-There is a particular kind of home you notice in Dallas.
-It sits differently on its lot than the houses around it.
+Some Dallas homes stop you in your tracks.
+They sit differently on their lots than the houses around them.
 The proportions feel considered rather than defaulted to.
-You cannot always say exactly what makes it feel different, but you feel it before you are even through the door.
+You cannot always say exactly what makes them feel different, but you feel it before you are even through the door.

 That quality almost always traces back to an architect who was involved early, who thought carefully about the relationship between the structure and the land, between the exterior and the interior, between the architecture and the life that would be lived inside it.